Electricity in its relations to practical medicineD. Appleton and Company, 1869 - 497 pages |

 Common terms and phrases

-acid action affected anesthesia apparatus application atrophy attacked battery bladder body caused cervical circuit condition conducting wires conductor connected consequence constant current continued contractions copper cure degree deltoideus diplegic direction disappeared disease Duchenne elec electric current electrical irritation electro-muscular contractility electrode elements employed ensued especially excited extensor exudations facial nerve faradization fibres fingers forearm frequently galvanic current hand inches increased induced current induction intensity interrupted larynx left side lower magnet means metallic method minutes months motion motor movements muscles muscular neck needle negative pole nerve nervous nitric acid normal pain paralysis paralyzed muscles passed patient phalanges plate platina portion positive pole produced progressive muscular atrophy quadriceps femoris reflex Remak removed result right side scapula sensation shoulder-blade skin spasms spinal marrow suffered swelling sympathetic symptoms temperature thigh thumb tion tissue transverse trapezius tumor upper uterus vertebral column Voltaic pile weeks zinc
+acid action affected anęsthesia apparatus application atrophy attacked battery bladder body caused cervical circuit condition conducting wires conductor connected consequence constant current continued contractions copper cure cylinder degree deltoideus diplegic direction disappeared disease dorsal Duchenne elbow-joint elec electric current electrical irritation electro-muscular contractility electrode elements epidermis especially excited extended extensor facial facial nerve faradization fibres fingers flexor foot forearm frequently galvanic current hand increased induced current induction intensity interrupted left side magnet means ment metallic method minutes months motion motor movements muscles muscular needle negative pole nerves nervous neuralgia nitric acid normal pain paralysis paralyzed muscles passed patient phalanges plate portion positive pole produced progressive muscular atrophy quadriceps femoris rectum reflex Remak result right side scapula sensation shoulder-blade skin spasms spinal marrow suffered swelling sympathetic symptoms temperature thigh thumb tion tissue trapezius upper uterus vertebral column Voltaic pile walk weeks zinc

 Popular passages